espressif/github-actions/sync_issues_to_jira/README.md

 * When comments are made on the GitHub issue, a comment is created on the JIRA issue.
 * When GitHub comments are edited or deleted a comment is created on the JIRA issue.
 * When the GitHub issue is closed or deleted a comment is created on the JIRA issue.
-* When the GitHub issue is labelled, the JIRA Issue Type may be set accordingly (see below).
+* When labels are added or removed from the GitHub issue, the same label is added or removed from the JIRA issue.

 # 'Synced From' Link